hackclub/hackclub/workshops/spinning_wheel/README.md

 img: https://cloud-gvkfrv1qw.vercel.app/0image.png
 ---

-In this workshop, we're going to make a colorful spinning wheel with your own custom content, in 20 minutes!
+In this workshop, you're going to make a colorful spinning wheel with your own custom content, in 20 minutes!

 Here are [live demo](https://movie-selector.hariom04.repl.co/) and the [final code](https://repl.it/@hariom04/movie-selector#index.html).